NoahStolk/simple-level-editor/docs/NEW_SYSTEM.md

     - If no diffuse color is provided, the entity will have a white color.
   - Visualizer types:
     - Model: A 3D model.
     - Billboard: A 2D sprite.
-(Note: This will probably need to ignore the rotation component.)
+(Note: This will probably need to ignore the rotation data type.)
     - Wireframe: A wireframe shape.

-Entities that do not need to be rendered and only need to show up in the entity list can simply omit all the default components.
-They can use custom components.
+Entities that do not need to be rendered and only need to show up in the entity list can simply omit all the default data types.
+They can use custom data types.
 This is useful for controller entities.

-### Custom Components
+### Custom Data Types

-Custom components can be created by the user.
-Custom data types can be used as the data type of a custom component.
+Custom data types can be created by the user.

-#### Examples of Custom Components
+#### Examples of Custom Data Types

 - `health`
   - `amount: u16`